 Surgical Treatment for Snoring and Sleep Apnea

-The goal of most surgeries for breathing problems is to widen the airway.
-This is done by taking out or shrinking excess tissue where the mouth meets the throat.
-Nasal and jaw surgery can help correct nose or jaw problems that contribute to snoring and apnea.
-This sheet describes procedures that may be recommended for you.
+The goal of most types of surgery for sleep is to widen the airway.
+This is so you can breathe more easily.
+Surgery is done by taking out or shrinking excess tissue where the mouth meets the throat.
+Nasal and jaw surgery can help correct nose or jaw problems that lead to snoring and apnea.
+This sheet describes procedures that may be advised for you.

-This is the most common surgical procedure for sleep apnea.
+This is the most common surgery for sleep apnea.
 It trims the soft palate and uvula, and removes the tonsils and other tissue.
 It is major surgery done in a hospital.
 Most people go home within 24 hours.

-This procedure helps relieve snoring.
+This surgery helps relieve snoring.
 It may also be used in some cases of mild apnea.
 The doctor uses a laser or electric current to remove some of the soft palate and part or all of the uvula.
-This treatment may be done over several sessions in the doctor’s office.
+This surgery may be done over several sessions in the doctor’s office.

-The risks and complications are the same as for UPPP, but even less likely to occur.
+The risks are the same as for UPPP, but less likely to occur.

 This procedure helps relieve snoring.
 The doctor uses radio waves to reduce the size of the turbinates or uvula, nearby tissue, and sometimes the back of the tongue.

 Problems in the nose can make snoring or sleep apnea worse.
-They can also make CPAP (a common treatment for snoring and sleep apnea) harder to use.
+They can also make a CPAP harder to use.
+A CPAP is a machine that sends pressurized air through a face mask as you sleep.
 If blockages in your nose are severe, surgery can improve the airflow.
-It can reduce the size of the turbinates, straighten a deviated septum, and remove any polyps (overgrowths of sinus lining).
+It can reduce the size of the turbinates, straighten a crooked (deviated) septum, and remove any polyps.
+Polyps are overgrowths of sinus lining.

 If your jaw sits too far back, your tongue may also be too far back.
-That makes the tongue more likely to block the airway when you sleep.
-Moving the jaw forward moves the tongue forward and widens the airway overall.
+That makes your tongue more likely to block your airway when you sleep.
+Moving your jaw forward moves your tongue forward and widens the airway overall.

 In some cases, the jaw does not heal in the desired position.
-Your doctor can tell you more about this.
-Other possible complications include:
+Your healthcare provider can tell you more about this.
+Other risks include:

 More severe cases

 If your apnea is severe and no other treatment helps, other kinds of surgery may help.
-Your doctor can tell you about them.
+Your healthcare provider can tell you about them.
 Be sure you understand their risks as well as their benefits.